WMInfoTech/web-programming-guidelines/README.md

 of code, including variable, class, method naming conventions, and sometimes how some operations are handled.

-If a specific framework is used, and has specifies how theming, database queries, or code layout then it should be followed.
+If a specific framework is used, and specifies how theming, database queries, or code layout should be used, then it should be followed.
 For example, writing database queries by hand should be avoided in [Laravel](https://laravel.com/docs/5.2/queries) (or any framework that supplies ORM) whenever possible, and database queries shouldn't show up in the view on any MVC.